OpenSPP/oca-ci/README.md

 # Container image to run OCA CI tests

+⚠️ This fork of the oca-ci repository contains OpenSPP-specific adjustments in order to run the GH Actions of repository openspp-modules.
+This fork must not be pushed upstreams to OCA. ⚠️

 ⚠️ These images are meant for running CI tests of the Odoo Community Association.
 They are *not* intended for any other purpose, and in particular they are not fit for running Odoo in production.
 If you decide to base your own